Dankdestiny/uncrossing/README.md

 # Connect 4
 Same rules as connect 4
 # Cube
 WASD moves the camera, and clicking+dragging the mouse rotates the camera.
 Not much more to say, it's just a cube.
+Just don't get too close or look away because that breaks things.